Medicine — M.D.

 The didactic program will emphasize: a) understanding the pathophysiology of disease, b) establishing diagnoses through interpretation of physical examination and diagnostic data, and c) applying management principles to patients with acute and chronic conditions.
 Recurring experiences in whole person care, medical ethics, laboratory medicine, radiology, health maintenance, and disease prevention will be integrated into the seven core disciplines.
-Students will have the opportunity to explore an area of interest during an elective experience for the purpose of beginning the process of choosing a career in medicine.
+Students will have the opportunity to explore an area of interest during an elective experience to begin the process of choosing a career in medicine.

 The study of medicine

-Preparing for a career in medicine, students should quest for a broad understanding in the major areas of knowledge--the natural sciences, the behavioral sciences, and the humanities--which assists them in the process of learning throughout their life.
+To prepare for a career in medicine, applicants should quest for a broad understanding in the major areas of knowledge--the natural sciences, the behavioral sciences, and the humanities--which will assist them in learning throughout their lives.

-In selecting students, the Admissions Committee of the School of Medicine looks for applicants who are best suited to fulfill the mission of the school and to successfully practice medicine.
-The school desires students who demonstrate the ability to learn independently, to think critically, and to articulate clearly--both orally and in written form--their ideas and opinions.
-It is important that students in the School of Medicine demonstrate excellent interpersonal skills and show evidence of sensitivity to the needs of humanity.
+The School of Medicine Admissions Committee selects applicants who are best suited to fulfill the mission of the school and to successfully practice medicine.
+The committee selects applicants who demonstrate the ability to learn independently, to think critically, and to articulate clearly--both orally and in written form--their ideas and opinions.
+It is important that applicants to the School of Medicine demonstrate excellent interpersonal skills and show evidence of sensitivity to the needs of humanity.

 General entrance information